City trip Culture Europe Featured

 Wat te doen in Nantes - Les Machines de l’Ile

-By far the most famous attraction in Nantes can also be found on the same isle: Les Machines de l’Île and the workshop producing them.
+By far the most popular attraction in Nantes can be found on the same isle: Les Machines de l’Île and the workshop producing them.
 These guys create all sorts of monstrous moving steampunk constructions shaped like giant animals.
 One of them will look very familiar to people from Antwerp especially.
 This is because Les Machines de l’Île used to be part of Royal de Luxe, and these are the folks who parade similar walking giants to my city every few years.
-The most iconic of them was the huge elephant passing through somewhere in the mid-2000s.
-There’s one in Nantes as well – oddly enough not the same one – and you can even take a ride on it at a bone-chilling speed of 1 km/h.
-Not a fan of elephants?
-Why not take a ride on the huge carousel instead?
-It has three levels, was made in honour of Jules Verne (who was born in Nantes) and you can hop on a wide range of creepy sea creatures.
-The most interesting visit is the workshop itself.
-It’s housed in a large warehouse, and they’ll guide you past various creations (some of them you can ride as well): from car-sized ants to dinosaur-sized spiders, hummingbirds, caterpillars and even a sloth.
-Great place to spend an afternoon.

-4. Le Jardin Extraordinaire: a man-made jungle in an old quarry
+4. Le Jardin Extraordinaire: Nantes’ hidden jungle

 Wat te doen in Nantes - Jardin Extraordinaire